Help Centre

 To take advantage of the Secure Provider Portal (ePay), please visit medaviebc.ca/health-professionals and click on “Register Now” All you will need is access to the Internet.
 Medavie Blue Cross does not require any special software for accessing the ePay Service nor is it designed to be integrated with a practice management or accounting software.

-The ePay service will be compatible with the following internet browsers:
+The ePay service is compatible with the following internet browsers:

 On the Secure Provider Web Portal, what type of information can I find and what can I do?